-The Organisation and People Review Management Committee was established during 2011, the Committee meets once a month to verify the consistency of the Group's organisational structure with the growth targets and the business challenges and in order to monitor the quality of the managerial resources and their performance and to define development programmes to support the business initiatives.
+The Organisation and People Review Management Committee was established during 2011, the Committee verifies periodically the consistency of the Group's organisational structure with the growth targets and the business challenges and monitors the quality of the managerial resources and their performance and defines development programmes to support the business initiatives.

-The Committee is chaired by the Chairman and Managing Director and is composed of: the Chief Operating Officer; the General Counsel, the Senior Advisor Human Resources; the Human Resources and Organisation Director and avails of the support of the Senior Advisor Strategies.
+The Committee is chaired by the Chairman and Managing Director and comprises: the General Counsel, the Senior Advisor Human Resources; the Human Resources and Organisation Director and avails of the support of the Senior Advisor Strategies.

-13. SUCCESSION PLANS54
+13. SUCCESSION PLANS61

-The Appointments and Succession Committee has met twice from the date it was set up and has examined the Company's processes relating to the identification, management and development of the so-called "talents" which assure the Group has a "natural" internal growth potential, over time, thereby ensuring a constant generational change.
+After being set up in April 2011 the Appointments and Succession Committee has examined the Company's processes relating to the identification, management and development of the so-called "talents" which assure the Group has a "natural" internal growth potential, over time, thereby ensuring a constant generational change.
 The Committee also examined the main initiatives to develop the management's skills and expertise and the process to define the so-called "succession tables".

-The Committee was able to verify the structure and implementation status of the systems which allow the Company (i) to monitor the key resources within the Company and to verify the existence of any persons in-house who are capable of assuming roles of greater responsibility or (ii) to define the qualifications required to fill these roles in the event of recruiting from outside the Company in the case of "emergency" changes.

-In the early months of 2012 the Appointments and Succession Committee appointed a specialised company to support PIRELLI in the Governance of the succession plans for top and senior management; the company appointed forms part of a global network.
+The Committee was able to verify the structure and implementation status of the systems which allow Pirelli (i) to monitor the key resources and to verify the existence of any persons in-house who are capable of assuming roles of greater responsibility or (ii) to define the qualifications required to fill these roles in the event of recruiting from outside the Company in the case of "emergency" changes.
+The Appointments and Succession Committee then appointed a specialised company forming part of a global network to support Pirelli in defining the succession plans for top and senior management.

-54 The information included in this section is also provided in compliance with the Consob recommendation contained in Communication DEM/11012984 dated February 24, 2011.
+61 The information included in this section is also provided in compliance with the Consob recommendation contained in Communication DEM/11012984 dated February 24, 2011.